Early Childhood Intervention (ECI)

 Houston, Texas 77292

+This is a day treatment program that specializes in supporting individuals affected by Autism and Developmental Delays.
 They are committed to providing a diverse and challenging learning environment to assist their students in achieving their greatest potential.
 They believe that every child has the ability to learn, grow and achieve independence.
 They are dedicated to serve their students with the understanding that diversity is a strength to be respected.
+There are two Houston-Area campuses: The BrookWoods Campus (located just north of the Galleria) and The Sugar Land Campus (located near Hwy 59 and Hwy 90).

 The Tenney School